nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 are all sample data!
 Here are some commands you can try to see what they do:

-1. Add a contact named "John Doe" to FAST
+1. Add a contact named "Matthew Shen" to FAST
    * `add n/Matthew Shen p/91087657 e/matthew@example.com a/511 Seletar Road 12`

 2. Delete the 3rd contact in FAST